aws-samples/aws-ugc-moderation-sample/README.md

 ## Introduction
 This code sample illustrates a minimal User Generated Content Moderation Pipeline for video files.
-It makes use of Rekognition Moderation capabilities to scan video content for inappropiate images.
-The rationale behind this code sample is to block UGC from progressing further in the analysis pipeline, so that customers don't perform AI/ML workloads on inappropiate content.
+It makes use of Rekognition Moderation capabilities to scan video content for inappropriate images.
+The rationale behind this code sample is to block UGC from progressing further in the analysis pipeline, so that customers don't perform AI/ML workloads on inappropriate content.

 ## Process
 - Users upload media content to the inspection bucket deployed by the code sample
 - An upload notification is sent on EventBridge which triggers the UGC state machine
 ![assets/moderation-workflow.png](assets/moderation-workflow.png)
-- if the video is clear from inappropiate content, it gets replicated to a destination bucket
+- if the video is clear from inappropriate content, it gets replicated to a destination bucket
 - otherwise, an email is sent to the moderation team for further inspection